Women Travel News. Why?

 The Baltic States of Lithuania, Latvia and Estonia don't present any major health problems for travelers.
 You don't need shots, most food is safe, and the water is theoretically potable, but it's safest to stick to bottled water.
 The Baltic region is, on the whole, a pretty healthy place to travel in, though medical facilities outside of the capital cities may not be entirely up to Western standards.
 Practically all pharmacies in the capitals and larger towns stock imported Western medicines.
 In the capitals, private clinics offer Western-standard, English-speaking medical care, but they are often expensive.
 Emergency care is free in all three countries.
 Mosquitoes are a voracious pest in the region, and can cause irritation and infected bites.
 Use a DEET-based insect repellent.
 Pack prescription medications in your carry-on luggage, and carry prescription medications in their original containers, with pharmacy labels.
 Otherwise, they won't make it through airport security.
 Also bring along copies of your prescriptions in case you lose your pills or run out.
 Don't forget an extra pair of contact lenses or prescription glasses.
 Carry the generic name of prescription medicines, in case a local pharmacist is unfamiliar with the brand name.

 Lithuanian tap water is among the cleanest in Europe and is perfectly drinkable.
-Tap water in Latvia is generally safe to drink, if not pleasant-tasting, but it is advised to stick to bottled water.
+Tap water in Latvia is generally safe to drink, if not pleasant-tasting, so it is advised to stick to bottled water.
 Tap water in Estonia is safe to drink.

 Though very uncommon, visitors may occasionally run into squat toilets in public places.
 Some gas stations outside of big cities have squat toilets as do open air museums and parks.
 It's a good idea to carry a pack of tissues, as toilet paper may not be provided.
 Please keep in mind that some public toilets may require payment, so you should always have some coins in the local currency with you to pay for them.